 Tip #2: Try to visit mid-week when the summer crowd is even less, and you may end up with your own private tour guide like we did.

 Morning Hike at Bell Rock

 Choosing one of the easier hike options, we spied tons of desert flora and fauna along the way.
 Colorful birds, hawks, bunnies (awwwww!) lizards and butterflies all came out to greet us.
 The fresh morning air, nature show and the desert in bloom made for some pretty amazing photo opps.
-It felt like a mashup of True Grit combined with Snow White.
-(Triton expected at any moment a bedraggled cowgirl would appear with blue birds resting on her shoulders.)
+It felt like a mashup of the old John Wayne cowboy movie True Grit combined with Snow White.
+(We expected at any moment a bedraggled cowgirl would appear with blue birds resting on her shoulders.)